-The balance of Other Receivables for the General Fund includes amounts owed to the Academy for vendor over payment, totaling \$0 as of June 30, 2017 and 2016.
-The balance of Other Receivables for the IMSA Income Fund includes amounts owed to the Academy for statewide educator program participant fees, totaling \$26,319 and \$94,100 as of June 30, 2017 and 2016, respectively.
+The balance of Other Receivables for the General Fund includes amounts owed to the Academy for vendor over payment, totaling \$0 as of June 30, 2018 and 2017.
+The balance of Other Receivables for the IMSA Income Fund includes amounts owed to the Academy for statewide educator program participant fees, totaling \$9,923 and \$26,319 as of June 30, 2018 and 2017, respectively.

-The balance of Other Receivables for the IMSA Operating Fund includes amounts owed to the Academy for employee payroll advance and student fees, totaling \$1,773 and \$1,595 as of June 30, 2017 and 2016, respectively.
+The balance of Other Receivables for the IMSA Operating Fund includes amounts owed to the Academy for student fees, totaling \$4,732 and 1,773 as of June 30, 2018 and 2017, respectively.
 The Academy considers the entirety of these balances to be collectible.